-Sheila Gill Publishing
+Sheila Gill Watercolour Artist

 Watercolour is a very popular medium, but because so many amateur watercolour artist used it in the latter half of the 19th century we tend to conjure up a mental picture of genteel ladies sitting at summer easels painting timid and delicate watercolour paintings.